strimzi/strimzi.github.io/_posts/2020-03-06-introducing-mirrormaker2.md

 In the old version of MirrorMaker, the offset of the source topic in the target cluster begins when the replication begins.
 The `__consumer_offsets` topic is not mirrored.
 So offsets of the source topic and its replicated equivalent can have two entirely different positions.
-This can be problematic in a failover situation.
+This was often problematic in a failover situation.
 How to find the offset in the target cluster?
 Strategies such as using timestamps can be adopted, but it adds complexity.